Affirming the Inherent Worth and Dignity for Every Person...

 No. We are all about free choice.
 The right of personal conscience is one of our basic principles.

-Is Sheridan UUF part of a larger organization?
+Is the UU Fellowship of Sheridan part of a larger organization?

 Yes.
 We are associated with the Unitarian Universalist Association, and the Mountain-Desert District of Unitarian Universalist Congregations.
 However, like all UU congregations, we are a self-governing democracy.
 Authority and responsibility are vested in the membership of the congregation.